BEST THINGS TO DO IN MANDALAY!

 Don’t forget to stop in to see the Mingun Bell, located right next to the Mingun Pagoda.
 The Mingun Bell is the second largest bell in the world and it can be rung by striking the outside with a wooden baton.

-Drone shot of Mingun Pagoda – Things to do in Mandalay Myanmar
+Mingun Pagoda – Things to do in Mandalay Myanmar

 #8 HSINBYUME PAGODA (MYATHEINDAN)

 The Hsinbyume Pagoda is a large white stupa that was built in 1816 to represent the Buddhist mythological mountain, Mount Meru.
-The Myatheindan Pagoda was my favourite location to shoot photos and it is one of the best things to do in Mandalay for sure!
+The Myatheindan Pagoda was my favorite location to shoot photos and it is one of the best things to do in Mandalay for sure!

 WHERE IS HSINBYUME PAGODA & WHAT TO DO